learn-co-curriculum/environment-mac-os-catalina-setup/README.md

 You’ll be using a couple of different databases as you move through the web development track.
 The default database that Rails uses is SQLite.

-To set up SQLite, run
+To set up SQLite, run:

 ```sh
 brew install sqlite